DendrouLab/panpipes-tutorials/docs/ingesting_data/pipeline_ingestion_yml.md

 ## Compute resource options

 * <p class="parameter">resources</p>

-    <p>Computing resources to use, specifically the number of threads used for parallel jobs.
+    Computing resources to use, specifically the number of threads used for parallel jobs.
     Specified by the following three parameters:
-    </p><br>

-    * <p class="parameter">threads_high</p> Integer, Default: 1
+  - <p class="parameter">threads_high</p> Integer, Default: 1
         <p>Number of threads used for high intensity computing tasks.
         For each thread, there must be enough memory to load all your input files at once and create the MuData object.
         </p><br>

-    * <p class="parameter">threads_medium</p> Integer, Default: 1
+  - <p class="parameter">threads_medium</p> Integer, Default: 1
         <p>Number of threads used for medium intensity computing tasks.
         For each thread, there must be enough memory to load your mudata and do computationally light tasks.
         </p><br>

-    * <p class="parameter">threads_low</p> Integer, Default: 1
+  - <p class="parameter">threads_low</p> Integer, Default: 1
   	    <p>Number of threads used for low intensity computing tasks.
         For each thread, there must be enough memory to load text files and do plotting, requires much less memory than the other two.
         </p><br>

-* <p class="parameter">condaenv</p> Path
+* <p class="parameter">condaenv</p> String

-    <p>Path to conda environment that should be used to run panpipes.
+    Path to conda environment that should be used to run panpipes.
     Leave blank if running native or your cluster automatically inherits the login node environment
-    </p><br>

 ## Loading and concatenating data options
 ### Project name and data format

 * <p class="parameter">project</p> String, Default: "test"

-    <p>Project name.
+    Project name.
-    </p><br>

 * <p class="parameter">sample_prefix</p> String, Default: "test"

-    <p>Prefix for sample names.
+    Prefix for sample names.
-    </p><br>

 * <p class="parameter">use_existing_h5mu</p> Boolean (True/False)

-    <p>If you have an existing MuData object (.h5mu file) that you want to run panpipes on, then store it in the folder where you intend to run the workflow, and call it ${sample_prefix}_unfilt.h5mu where ${sample_prefix} = sample_prefix argument above.
+    If you have an existing MuData object (.h5mu file) that you want to run panpipes on, then store it in the folder where you intend to run the workflow, and call it ${sample_prefix}_unfilt.h5mu where ${sample_prefix} = sample_prefix argument above.
-    </p><br>

 * <p class="parameter">submission_file</p> String

-    <p>Submission file name (e.g. sample_file_qc.txt).
+    Submission file name (e.g. sample_file_qc.txt).
     Ensure that the submission file must be in the right format.
     For ingest, the submission file must contain the follwing columns: sample_id  rna_path  rna_filetype  (prot_path  prot_filetype tcr_path  tcr_filetype etc.)
     An example submission file can be found at resources/sample_file_mm.txt
-    </p><br>

 * <p class="parameter">metadatacols</p> String (comma-separated)

-    <p>Specify the metadata columns from the submission file that you want to include in for the downstream processing of the data.
+    Specify the metadata columns from the submission file that you want to include in for the downstream processing of the data.
     The specified columns will we included in the created AnnData object that stores all data.
     Provide the columns as a comma-separated String, for example: batch,disease,sex
-    </p><br>

 * <p class="parameter">concat_join_type</p> String, Default: inner

-    <p>Specifies which concat join is performed on the MuData objects.
+    Specifies which concat join is performed on the MuData objects.
-       We recommended inner.
+    We recommended `inner`.
     See the [AnnData documentation](https://anndata.readthedocs.io/en/latest/concatenation.html#inner-and-outer-joins) for details.
-    </p><br>

 ### Modalities in the project

 It is crucial to specify which modalities are present in the data and need to be processed by panpipes.
 The Quality Control (QC) is run for each modality independently.

-* <p class="parameter">modalities:</p><br>
+* <p class="parameter">modalities:</p>

     Specify which modalities are included in the data by setting the respective modality to True.
     Leave empty (None) or False to signal this modality is not part of the experiment.
     The modalities are processed in the order of the following list: